nathanleclaire/blog/source/_posts/2013-11-16-the-javascript-question-i-bombed-in-an-interview-with-a-y-combinator-startup.markdown

 ME: I see.

 INTERVIEWER: So we only want to call the server after the user has been typing, then stops typing for 200 milliseconds.
-That will give it the illusion of being instantenous while saving a lot of load on our servers and a lot of ajax handling in the JavaScript.
+That will give it the illusion of being instantaneous while saving a lot of load on our servers and a lot of ajax handling in the JavaScript.
 How would we do that?

 ME:  Uh...